tomrijntjes/tomrijntjes.github.io/04-bootstrap-engineering-standards.md

 To keep momentum with stakeholders, the key idea is to start delivering value now without setting yourself up for failure later.

-## Focus on code in production

-especially in the early phases when everything is unclear, make sure to build **operational excellence** by rewarding working code in production over slideware.

-> slideware: software that only exists in powerpoint form

-If you build it, you run it.
-This enables engineers to learn from architectural choices if they are responsible for keeping it running.

 ## Decide Fast, on Record

-Do not wait for the next slot in the agenda where all key stakeholders are available.
+Do not wait for all key stakeholders to become available.
 Instead, draft a decision and send it around for review.
 This is better for a number of reasons:
-- asynchronous communication is faster in large groups
 - give people time to research all options, leading to higher quality choices
+- asynchronous communication is more flexible and often faster
 - help future joiners understand why you went in a certain direction, and if there's space to come back to that choice

 It's tempting to draw in all engineers for every consequential choice, especially when you start with a small team.